Wildlife Warriors - Anti-Poaching Training

 Courses run throughout the year, including Christmas and New Year.
 Dates are flexible to suit, but solo travellers may be asked to join an existing group if possible.
 Please let us know what works best for you!

 All prices are in USD.
-Please enquire if you have a group of more than six people.
+Please enquire if you have a group of more than four people.

 - Course fee: this goes straight to our project partner and contributes to their running costs – enabling them to continue funding their anti-poaching operations